Year after year, I look forward to the holidays in New York City.

 Bank of America Bryant Park Winter Village

-There are over 125 offerings, from apparel to accessories to local restaurants.
 Combine this with a trip to the Bryant Park ice rink!

-This market is located in Vanderbilt Hall (inside Grand Central Terminal) and offers over 70 vendors, with things that you can’t find anywhere else in New York!
+This market is located in Vanderbilt Hall (inside Grand Central Terminal) and offers over 70 vendors, with things you can’t find anywhere else in New York!

 Located in Union Square (14th to 17th Street between Broadway and Park Ave South), the Union Square Holiday Market has over 150 vendors.